MISSION AGENCIES: For Better or Worse

 Conclusion

 Missions agencies arose from the desire to send and support missionaries well.
-They can be a great help and strategic tool for effective missionary service.
+They can be a strategic tool for effective missionary service.
 However, some agencies have experienced mission drift.
-Therefore, missionaries and local churches should be careful about the missions agency they choose to partner with.
-Collaboration is a good thing when based on biblical priorities for missions.
-One missions agency leader recently shared with me the ideal scenario for an agency’s partnership with a local church:
+Therefore, missionaries and local churches should be careful about the agency they partner with.

 In the ideal world, a missions agency is a parachurch organization that exists to send missionaries and engage in healthy missions practice, all with a posture toward the church that sends and the church that receives.
 The term “parachurch” is key - a missions agency should sit alongside churches in partnership and provide a meaningful place for them in the work of missions.